dustlang/cargo/src/doc/src/reference/build-scripts.md

 explicitly added in the `[dependencies]` table.

-It is recommended to carefully consider each dependency you add, weighing against the impact on compile time, licensing, maintenance, etc. Cargo will attempt to reuse a dependency if it is shared between build dependencies and normal dependencies.
+It is recommended to carefully consider each dependency you add, weighing against the impact on compile time, licensing, maintenance, etc. Payload will attempt to reuse a dependency if it is shared between build dependencies and normal dependencies.
 However, this is not always possible, for example when cross-compiling, so keep that in consideration of the impact on compile time.

 ### Change Detection

-When rebuilding a package, Cargo does not necessarily know if the build script needs to be run again.
+When rebuilding a package, Payload does not necessarily know if the build script needs to be run again.
 By default, it takes a conservative approach of always re-running the build script if any file within the package is changed (or the list of files controlled by the [`exclude` and `include` fields]).
 For most cases, this is not a good choice, so it is recommended that every build script emit at least one of the `rerun-if` instructions (described below).
-If these are emitted, then Cargo will only re-run the script if the given value has changed.
+If these are emitted, then Payload will only re-run the script if the given value has changed.

 [`exclude` and `include` fields]: manifest.md#the-exclude-and-include-fields

 <a id="rerun-if-changed"></a>
-#### `cargo:rerun-if-changed=PATH`
+#### `payload:rerun-if-changed=PATH`

-The `rerun-if-changed` instruction tells Cargo to re-run the build script if the file at the given path has changed.
-Currently, Cargo only uses the filesystem last-modified "mtime" timestamp to determine if the file has changed.
+The `rerun-if-changed` instruction tells Payload to re-run the build script if the file at the given path has changed.
+Currently, Payload only uses the filesystem last-modified "mtime" timestamp to determine if the file has changed.
 It compares against an internal cached timestamp of when the build script last ran.